 The skewer is rotated slowly and the meat is roasted by the heat of the fire, which is about 30-60 cm below it.
-It is oiled with tallow or oil so that not to burn, especially in the groin area.
-Depending on the power of the fire and the size of the lamb, it is baked in 4 to 6 hours.
-The golden crust and slightly translucent ribs guarantee that it is ready.
+It is oiled with tallow or oil so that not to burn.

 The cheverme is a trademark of the Rhodope cuisine